JCMais/node-libcurl/CONTRIBUTING.md

 1. Add the option to their correct category on [`Curl.cc`](./src/Curl.cc) There are different vectors there for the expected type of the option's value, like `curlOptionInteger`, `curlOptionString`, etc.
-   Make sure to use a `#if` directive to include this option only if building against a libcurl version that supports it, otherwise there will be an compilation error.
+   Make sure to use a `#if` directive to include this option only if building against a libcurl version that supports it, otherwise there will be an compilation error on older versions.
-2. In case the option is expect a value of type other than `number | string | boolean`, you must also add it to their respective key on the object `optionKindMap` inside [`./scripts/data/options.js`](./scripts/data/options.js).
+2. In case the option expects a value of type other than `number | string | boolean`, you must also add it to their respective key on the object `optionKindMap` inside [`./scripts/data/options.js`](./scripts/data/options.js).
 In case you add it to the `other` key, which means this option has a specific value, you must also add the option expected value type to the object `optionKindValueMap` right below, on that same file.
 3. Run `node ./scripts/build-constants.js`, this will generate an updated list of options on [`./lib/generated/`](./lib/generated), and also update the files [`./lib/Curl.ts`] and [`./lib/EasyNativeBinding.ts`] with overloads for the `setOpt` method.
 Make sure the options added are correct.

 ### Changing libcurl Version Used on Prebuilt Binaries for Windows